European Solidarity Corps Volunteering

 Are you interested in volunteering in Europe?
 Are you between 18 and 30 years old?
 Apply for volunteering with the European Solidarity Corps for 6–12 months!

-The European Solidarity Corps is a program by the European Union that allows you to engage in volunteer work abroad, primarily in Europe, with EU support.
+The European Solidarity Corps is a European Union programme that allows you to volunteer abroad, mainly in Europe, supported with EU funding.
+In the European Solidarity Corps, young people build a more inclusive society and support the disadvantaged.

 “When everything around me was new and in many ways different, I learned to know myself better.
 Getting to know new people and a new cultural environment was a rewarding experience that will surely have an impact for a lifetime.
 From the journey, I gained friends and a place that feels like a second home.” – Venla Ristolainen, volunteering in a kindergarten in Poland